 The company’s name was changed to Block and Kuhl Co. on Jan.
 1, 1914, when Theodore Kuhl became president – but the “Schipper & Block Co.” sign remained, so everyone continued to call it the Schipper and Block building.
 Another fire in Feb.
 1922 destroyed the “new” building, but by December of that year the company had rebuilt at the same location.
 That’s the structure one can see at that corner today.

 George Ehrlicher’s sons George Jr. and Arthur took over the business after their father, and they kept the business going until May 1962, when business reverses made it necessary for them to sell the store.
 George Jr. died in Sept.
 1962, just four months after the sale.
 The new owners, Harold Whaley of Ottawa and William T. Malloy of Peoria, were unable to return the business to profitability, however, and the store went bankrupt in 1964, when a receiver was appointed.
 The store limped along for another four years, finally going out of business in March 1968.
-The Schipper and Block building would then remain vacant for 26 years.
+Within the next year, Allen’s Vogue moved from its former address, 313 Court St., into the Schipper & Block building, operating from that location until 1984 (with a second location in the Pekin Mall from 1972 to 1986).
+After Allen’s Vogue closed its downtown location in 1984, the Schipper and Block building would remain vacant for about a decade.

 “Though much of the glamour has faded,” Hyatt wrote in 1994, “the old Schipper and Block building – as it has been called for over a hundred years, no matter who owned it – still stands on solid ground.
 In fact, the city recently sold the property at 332 Court St. to Tobin Brothers, with a developer’s agreement.
 According to Lee Williams, city marketing director, the transfer of ownership occurred Jan.
 4.